Brighten The Winter Garden

 The Berries of Winter

 As winter draws near, daylight shortens and endless rain fills our gray Northwest skies.
 Gone are the bright flowers and green foliage of the herbaceous perennials of the summer garden.
 After the leaves fall, what is left are evergreen conifers, shrubs and a scattering of flowers.
-What brighten the winter garden most at this time are beautiful berries.
+What brightens the winter garden most at this time are beautiful berries.
 Glancing around the garden in winter usually makes me realize my garden needs a color lift.
 This is the season when I find one diminutive flower in the garden and regard it as a precious jewel.
 I continually strive to enliven my winter garden.
 One way to accomplish this is by planting shrubs that keep their bright berries well into winter.

 One brisk January day, while picking up an order at Heronswood Nursery in Kingston, Washington, I took the time to tour the gardens.
 Although it was halfway into the winter season, I found much color in the gardens.
 Many flowers were in bloom, but the most vivid color came from the berries.
 I came away from the nursery inspired to grow plants with winter berries.